Query Azure Data Lake Storage Data as a SQL Server Database in Node.js

 The following example shows how to define a connection and execute queries to Azure Data Lake Storage with the SQL Server module.
 You will need the following information:

-• Database name: The database you configured for Azure Data Lake Storage (ADLS1)
+• database: The connection you configured for Azure Data Lake Storage (ADLS1)

 Connect to Azure Data Lake Storage data and start executing queries with the code below: